thekeshavgoel/googlepub/README.md

 ## Issuer
-Copy the email address which looks like *9083982039lnwdnlwk-23929ojkn@developer.gserviceaccount.com* and -paste it in a file named "issfile" in the working Directory (Without any quotes around the String) or -pass it as the -i or --iss option with the command as "[ISS]" or -paste it when asked for as "[ISS]" or
+Copy the email address which looks like *9083982039lnwdnlwk-23929ojkn@developer.gserviceaccount.com* and
+- paste it in a file named "issfile" in the working Directory (Without any quotes around the String) or
+- pass it as the -i or --iss option with the command as "[ISS]" or
+- paste it when asked for as "[ISS]" or
--set as ENV['ISS']
+- set as ENV['ISS']

 ## Keyfile
-Store your p12 file in a secure place, for ease open it in any editor and copy the key and -store in a file named "keyfile" in the working Directory (Without any quotes around the String) or -pass as -k or --key option with the command as "[key]" or -paste it when asked for "[key]" or
+Store your p12 file in a secure place, for ease open it in any editor and copy the key and
+- store in a file named "keyfile" in the working Directory (Without any quotes around the String) or
+- pass as -k or --key option with the command as "[key]" or
+- paste it when asked for "[key]" or
--set as ENV['KEY']
+- set as ENV['KEY']

 ## Package
 The SKU of you App eg. "com.keshav.goel".
--Pass is as -p or --package option with the command or -when asked for while execution or
+- Pass is as -p or --package option with the command or
+- when asked for while execution or
--set as ENV['PACKAGE']
+- set as ENV['PACKAGE']

 ##Main commands
-apk
+- apk
-metadata
+- metadata
-inapps
+- inapps

 ## Options

-### With sub command metadata:
+With sub command **metadata**:
     -l, --language [LANGUAGE]        The ISO language code (default: "en-US") -k, --key [KEY]                  Key for the Account from Google Developer Console (ENV['KEY']) -i, --iss [ISSUER]               ISS for the Account from Google Developer Console (ENV['ISS'])